-On September 13, 2001, the Company acquired the stock of Manro Performance Chemicals Limited based in Stalybridge, UK, and changed its name to Stepan UK Limited.
+On September 13, 2001, the company acquired the stock of Manro Performance Chemicals Limited based in Stalybridge, UK, and changed its name to Stepan UK Limited.
 Manro Performance Chemicals Limited manufactures surfactants for a wide range of customers, and specializes in anionic surfactants, hydrotropes and acid catalysts.
+This acquisition gives the company greater critical mass in Europe.
+It brings an important market share for anionic surfactants in the United Kingdom and market share at some of the company's strategic multinational customers.

 The acquisition was accounted for as a purchase in accordance with SFAS No. 141.
 The acquisition cost was \$24.6 million, which was \$1.2 million in excess of the fair value of Manro Performance Chemicals Limited net assets.
 The \$1.2 million excess acquisition cost over net assets was recorded as goodwill, which in accordance with SFAS No. 142, will not be amortized.
-The purchase price allocation was finalized in the first half of 2002.
-This acquisition was funded through the Company's committed lines of credit.
+The purchase price allocation is preliminary and subject to change, mainly due to finalization of fixed assets and pension valuations.
+The purchase price allocation will be finalized in the first half of 2002.
+This acquisition was funded through the company's committed lines of credit.
 The following table summarizes the estimated fair values of the assets acquired and liabilities assumed at the date of the acquisition.

-At September 13, 2001 (unaud ited)
+At September 13, 2001

-(Dollars in thousands)
+(In thousands)

-Current assets Property, plant and equipment Goodwill \$13,937 17,950 1,211
+Current assets Property, plant and equipment Goodwill \$ 13,937 17,950 1,211

-Total assets acquired \$33,098 ======
+Total assets acquired \$ ==== 33,098

 Current liabilities Total liabilities assumed \$ 8,458 8,458

-Net assets acquired \$24,640 ======
+Net assets acquired \$ ==== 24,640

-Following are the unaudited pro forma financial results prepared under the assumption that the acquisition of Manro Performance Chemicals Limited had been completed at the beginning of the year 2000.
-These pro forma financial results include the assumption that the acquisition price of \$24.6 million was funded through the Company's committed lines of credit.
-Applied weighted average interest rates were 6.97 percent in 2000 and 4.63 percent in 2001.
+Presented below are the pro forma financial results prepared under the assumption that the acquisition of Manro Performance Chemicals Limited had been completed at the beginning of the year 2000.
+These pro forma financial results include the assumption that the acquisition price of \$24.6 million was funded through the company's committed lines of credit.
+Applied weighted average interest rates were 4.63 percent in 2001 and 6.97 percent in 2000.

-(Dollars and shares in thousands, except per share amounts) Twelve Months Ended December 31

-2001 2000

-Net Sales \$743,369 \$741,097

-Income Before Income Taxes \$ 27,273 \$ 23,154

-Net Income \$ 16,994 \$ 14,239

-Net Income Per Common Share:

-Basic \$ 1.83 \$ 1.50

-======= =======

-Diluted \$ 1.75 \$ 1.45

-======= =======

-Shares used to compute Earnings Per Common Share:

-Basic 8,837 8,948

-Diluted 9,721 9,829

-=======
+(In thousands, except per share amounts) Twelve Months Ended December 31 2001 2000 Net Sales Income Before Income Taxes Net Income \$ \$ \$ 743,369 27,401 17,074 \$ \$ \$ 741,097 23,082 14,195 Net Income Per Common Share: Basic \$ 1.76 \$ 1.43 Diluted \$ ==== 1.68 ====== \$ ==== 1.39 Shares used to compute Earnings Per Common Share: Basic 9,249 9,355 Diluted ===== 10,133 ====== 10,236

-These pro forma statements represent the Company's determination of adjustments associated with the purchase of Manro Performance Chemicals Limited and are based upon available information and certain assumptions that the Company believes to be reasonable.
+These pro forma statements represent the company's preliminary determination of adjustments associated with the purchase of Manro Performance Chemicals Limited and are based upon available information and certain assumptions that the company believes to be reasonable.
 Consequently, the actual results may differ from the Pro Forma results.

-4. Inventories
+3. Inventories